-- 1. U.S. Government and Agency Bonds - No limits. - 2.
-Corporate Obligations (including Commercial Paper) - All corporate debentures must be registered with the SEC or issued under Rule 144A except for debentures issued by a Bank under Section 3(a)2 and whose ultimate parent is a U.S. Corporation or securities issued under Section 3(a)4 of the 1933 Securities Act rated by at least two nationally recognized rating services (S&P, Moody's and Fitch) in any of the three highest classifications (A-/A3/A- or greater). - Long-term obligations must be rated by at least two nationally recognized rating services (S&P, Moody's and Fitch) in any of the four highest classifications (BBB-/Baa3/BBB- or greater) or any one of the two highest classifications if rated by only one nationally recognized rating service (AA-/Aa3/AA- or greater). - Commercial paper shall be rated at least A1, P1 or F1 by at least two nationally recognized rating services (S&P, Moody's and Fitch). - Commercial Paper from any issuer that is rated A-2 by S&P or P-2 by Moody's or F-2 by Fitch (or below) is not permitted. - Types of Commercial Paper Programs allowed: 3(a)2, 3(a)3, 4(2) and 144A. - Asset-Backed Commercial Paper Obligations are not permitted. - Equipment Trust Certificates and Enhanced Equipment Trust Certificates are permitted investments. - Convertible securities are not permitted. - Preferred Stock and Trust Preferred Securities are not permitted. - Securities with maturities which are extendable by the issuer are not permitted. - Payment-In-Kind ("PIK") securities are not permitted. - The securities of any one corporate issuer shall not comprise more than 1.5% of the account's market value. - 3.
+- 1. U.S. Treasury Obligations - No limits. - 2.
+U.S. Government Agency Obligations - No limits. - 3.
+Corporate Obligations (including Commercial Paper) - All corporate debentures must be registered with the SEC or issued under Rule 144A except for debentures issued by a Bank under Section 3(a)2 and whose ultimate parent is a U.S. Corporation. - Long-term obligations must be rated by at least two nationally recognized rating services (S&P, Moody's and Fitch) in any of the four highest classifications (BBB-/Baa3/BBB- or greater) or any one of the two highest classifications if rated by only one nationally recognized rating service (AA-/Aa3/AA- or greater). - Commercial paper shall be rated at least A1, P1 or F1 by at least two nationally recognized rating services (S&P, Moody's and Fitch). - Commercial Paper from any issuer that is rated A-2 by S&P or P-2 by Moody's or F-2 by Fitch (or below) is not permitted. - Types of Commercial Paper Programs allowed: 3(a)2, 3(a)3, 4(2) and 144A. - Asset-Backed Commercial Paper Obligations are not permitted. - Equipment Trust Certificates and Enhanced Equipment Trust Certificates are permitted investments. - Convertible securities are not permitted. - Preferred Stock and Trust Preferred Securities are not permitted. - Securities with maturities which are extendable by the issuer are not permitted. - Payment-In-Kind ("PIK") securities are not permitted. - The securities of any one corporate issuer shall not comprise more than 1.5% of the account's market value. - 4.
 Foreign Obligations - Must be registered with the SEC.

-- Must be rated by at least two nationally recognized rating services (S&P, Moody's, and Fitch) in any of the four highest classifications (BBB-/Baa3/BBB- or greater) or any one of the two highest classifications if rated by only one nationally recognized rating service (AA-/Aa3/AA- or greater). - Commercial paper issued by foreign domiciled corporations is not permitted. - Equipment Trust Certificates and Enhanced Equipment Trust Certificates are permitted investments. - Convertible securities are not permitted. - Preferred Stock and Trust Preferred Securities are not permitted. - Securities with maturities which are extendable by the issuer, with the exception of Covered Bonds, are not permitted. - Payment-In-Kind ("PIK") securities are not permitted. - The securities of any one foreign issuer shall not comprise more than 1.5% of the account's market value. - No securities issued by the entities on the list of "Scrutinized Companies", as provided by Protecting Florida's Investments Act (PFIA) (F.S.
+- Must be rated by at least two nationally recognized rating services (S&P, Moody's and Fitch) in any of the four highest classifications (BBB-/Baa3/BBB- or greater) or any one of the two highest classifications if rated by only one nationally recognized rating service (AA-/Aa3/AA- or greater). - Commercial paper issued by foreign domiciled corporations is not permitted. - Equipment Trust Certificates and Enhanced Equipment Trust Certificates are permitted investments. - Convertible securities are not permitted. - Preferred Stock and Trust Preferred Securities are not permitted. - Securities with maturities which are extendable by the issuer, with the exception of Covered Bonds, are not permitted. - Payment-In-Kind ("PIK") securities are not permitted. - The securities of any one foreign issuer shall not comprise more than 1.5% of the account's market value. - No securities issued by the entities on the list of "Scrutinized Companies", as provided by Protecting Florida's Investments Act (PFIA) (F.S.
 215.473), may be purchased or held in the portfolio. - No securities issued by entities on the list of "Scrutinized Companies that Boycott Israel" as provided by the prohibited investments by the Florida State Board of Administration (SBA); Companies that Boycott Israel (F.S.
 215.4725).

-4. U.S Agency Mortgage-Backed Securities
+5. U.S Agency Mortgage-Backed Securities

-- Mortgage-Backed Securities shall include, but not be limited to, adjustable-rate mortgage securities, fixed rate mortgage securities and mortgage products such as Collateralized Mortgage Obligations (CMOs) and Real Estate Mortgage Investment Conduit (REMICs), Commercial Mortgage-Backed Securities (CMBS) and stripped mortgage securities.. - Only tranches that were originally senior at issuance are permitted. - Sub-prime Mortgage-Backed Securities are not permitted. - Alt-A Mortgage-Backed Securities are not permitted. - No more than 1.5% of an account's market value shall be invested in interest-only strips (IOs).

-5. U.S. Agency Mortgage-Backed To-Be-Announced (TBA) Securities
+- Permissible Mortgage-Backed Securities shall include adjustable rate mortgage securities, fixed rate mortgage securities and mortgage products such as Collateralized Mortgage Obligations (CMOs) and Real Estate Mortgage Investment Conduit (REMICs) - Permissible CMO/REMIC assets are limited to Planned Amortization Class (PACs) and sequential pay tranches. - Subordinated and derivative tranches are not permitted. - Agency TBA mortgages are not permitted. - Sub-prime Mortgage-Backed Securities are not permitted. - Alt-A Mortgage-Backed Securities are not permitted. - The maximum allocation to CMO/REMIC assets is 7% of the account's market value, inclusive of U.S. Agency Commercial Mortgage-Backed Securities.